Easy Baileys Bounty Bars, Low Carb (and here to stay)

 These bars are low-carb, low-calorie, and the perfect candy for a fun and festive treat to munch on St Patrick’s Day, Easter, or Christmas.
 They’re good for any day when you want a little chocolate indulgence.

-When St Paddy’s day rolls around, drinking Irish Cream becomes increasingly popular for those celebrating the day.
-I love a fun theme to put on the agenda now and then to keep my low-carb lifestyle interesting.
-So when I found an unopened bottle of Baileys Irish Cream liqueur sitting in my drinks cabinet (probably since I started doing low-carb), I had to make it a whisk-key ingredient in these bounty bars.
+When St Paddy’s Day rolls around, drinking Irish Cream becomes increasingly popular for those celebrating the day.
+I love adding a fun theme to the agenda from time to time to keep my low-carb lifestyle interesting.
+So, when I found an unopened bottle of Baileys Irish Cream liqueur sitting in my drinks cabinet (probably since I started following a low-carb diet), I had to make it a (whis)key ingredient in these bounty bars.

 Most of you probably know that a Bounty bar is a British chocolate bar manufactured by Mars Incorporated.
 However, you may not know that it’s a copy of the Mounds bar, an American chocolate bar that came to the US market much earlier.
 Almond Joy is another chocolate bar from the US with a chocolate-covered almond in every bar.

-Recently, in the UK, there’s been some controversy over the Bounty bar, and it truly boils down to who loves them, who hates them and who really couldn’t care less for them.
+Recently, in the UK, there has been some controversy over the Bounty bar, and it truly boils down to who loves them, who hates them, and who really couldn’t care less about them.

 But none of this mattered until November 2022, when Mars Wrigley removed mini bounty bars from their Celebrations tubs in a trial run leading up to Christmas.
-It caused quite a stir in the UK, and the British nation went nuts tweeting about it.
+It caused quite a stir in the UK, and the British nation (mainly those who love the coconut bars) tweeted their views all over Twitter.

-The decision to remove the mini bars from the tubs followed research that revealed 39% of the British public wanted the mini coconut bars gone for good.
-Oh my!
+The decision to remove mini bounty bars from Celebration boxes followed research indicating that 40% of the British public wanted them removed for good, as they were often the last chocolates left in the box.

 Well, these Baileys Bounty bars are here to stay (in my household anyway), and a chocolate + coconut + Baileys combo should be in a chocolate bar, IMO!